Tuffyk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 5. lists all local variables and environnement variables and functions Task 6. create a new local variable name BEST value School Task 7. create a new global variable name BEST value School
+Task 5. lists all local variables and environnement variables and functions Task 6. create a new local variable name BEST value School Task 7. create a new global variable name BEST value School Task 8. prints the result of the addition of 128 with the value stored in the environnement variable TRUEKNOWLEDGE, followed by a new line